About My Father’s Business

 someone looks.
 Cheerz!

-I felt, your thoughts…beautiful my love
+I felt, your thoughts…beautiful

 I don’t normally comment on blogs..
 But nice post!
 I just bookmarked your site